shellef/s2d/docs/FRONTEND_SETUP.md

    - Chunks sent to backend via WebSocket
    - Backend transcribes with Whisper (~3-5s)
    - Transcription appears immediately in transcript panel
-   - Backend processes tail with GPT-4o
+   - Backend processes tail with LLM
    - Patches applied to document
    - Document updates in real-time